 In the following example, Design procedure 4 is applied to calculate a finite-dimensional robust controller for a heat equation.
 The example is particularly important since it demonstrates that the design procedure may be carried out using standard techniques and without calculating a closed form expression of the plant transfer matrix.

 \begin{example} Consider the heat equation

+on the unit interval.
 The measurements $y_1(t)$ and $y_2(t)$ should asymptotically track the reference signals $y_{ref}^1(t)=\sin(2t)+1$ and $y_{ref}^2(t)=\cos(2t)$, respectively.
 A suitable choice for the ring of stable transfer functions is $\stable=\Hinfty$.
 In what follows, the controller parameters of Design procedure \ref{des:DesignCoprime} are chosen.

 \textbf{Step 1.} The Laplace transforms of the reference signals are $\hat{y}_1(s)=\frac{1}{s^2+4}+\frac{1}{s}$ and $\hat{y}_2(s)=\frac{s}{s^2+4}$.
-The poles of the signals locate at $s=0$, $s=2\i$ and $s=-2\i$.
+The poles of the signals locate at $s=0$, $s=2\i$, and $s=-2\i$.
 This is the minimal set of poles the controller should have.
 Since the poles $s=\pm 2\i$ appearing in both reference signals are simple, it is sufficient that the controller has only first order poles at these locations.
-This information is sufficient for constructing the internal model in Step 3, so the signal generator need not be given explicitely.
+This information is sufficient for constructing the internal model in Step 3, so the signal generator need not be given explicitly.

-\textbf{Step 2.} A stabilizing controller and its left coprime factorization is found next.
-The eigenvalues of the plant are $\lambda_n=\pi^2+1-n^2\pi^2$, $n=0,1,\ldots$.
-The system has no other spectrum points and there are only two unstable eigenvalues $\lambda_0=\pi^2+1$ and $\lambda_1=1$.
-The finite-dimensional contoller defined as
+\textbf{Step 2.} A stabilizing controller and its left coprime factorization are found next.
+The eigenvalues of the plant are $\lambda_n=\pi^2+1-n^2\pi^2$, $n=0,1,\ldots$ The system has no other spectrum points and there are only two unstable eigenvalues $\lambda_0=\pi^2+1$ and $\lambda_1=1$.
+The finite-dimensional controller is defined as

 where